 HVAC technician: Heating, Ventilation and Air Conditioning (HVAC) technicians are professionals who install, repair and ensure the maintenance of machines that regulate temperature and ventilation.
 Their work responsibilities may include reading blueprints, preparing buildings for installation.
 They create space for pipe and ductwork.

 Geotechnical engineer: Geotechnical engineers work on fields.
-They are required to travel for taking and analysing data and soil samples.
+These types of geothermal engineers are required to travel for taking and analysing data and soil samples.
 They monitor drill operations.
 Geotechnical engineers utilise the knowledge of geoscience data to classify soil samples and rocks.

 Energy engineer: Energy engineers research on new methods and techniques of extracting energy from its natural reservoirs.
 They are responsible for designing, building and developing plants and equipment for extracting, producing or distributing energy.
 They improve the methods for reducing wastage and extract or develop cleaner forms of energy.

 Mechanical engineer: Mechanical engineers utilise their skills and knowledge to design, develop and build mechanical tools.
 They are responsible for creating prototypes and product tests.
 They prepare reports that include relevant data.

 Civil engineer: Civil engineers utilise their skills to produce maps and model test data.
 They design, plan and manage construction projects.
 They create designs using AutoCAD and other engineering design software.
 Civil engineers work with architects, construction supervisors and other professionals.

 Project manager: Project managers are responsible for administering the whole project.
 They prepare budgets and hire quality contractors.
 They are responsible for making schedules for employees and project completion.
 These types of geothermal engineers effectively manage the budget and find suitable material and workforce within the budget.